deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 In return for providing this service of generating a random number, Oracles need to be paid in Matic.
 This is paid by the contract that requests the randomness, and payment occurs during the request.

-## 3. Interacting with Chainlink Oracles
+## 3. Interacting with Chainlink VRF

-## 4. Using Chainlink VRFLink to this section

 Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
 Smart contract developers can use Chainlink VRF as a tamper-proof random number generator (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes:
 .
 Blockchain games and NFTs